terra-money/docs/docs/learn/terra-station/download/terra-station-mobile.md

 ## Download the Terra Station app

-1. Tap the download link corresponding to your operating system.
+1. Tap the download link corresponding to your mobile operating system.
 This will open a link to your device’s app store for download.

    - [Terra Station for iOS](https://apps.apple.com/app/id1548434735)
    - [Terra Station for Android](https://play.google.com/store/apps/details?id=money.terra.station)